PLU 500th anniversary of the Reformation events

 Sunday, Nov.
 5 – 3 p.m. – Lagerquist Concert Hall

 Commemorating 500 years of Lutheran Reformation.
-Puget Sound ELCA congregations, the Southwestern Washington Synod and Pacific Lutheran University invite you to worship.
+Congregations of the ELCA Southwestern Washington Synod and Pacific Lutheran University invite you to worship.
 Praising God in Word and Sacrament, we give thanks for the heritage we share, the communion of saints and the gifts of the Reformation.
-This special worship service will include a pastor’s procession, preaching by Bishop Richard Jaech, communion and joint choirs.
+This special worship service will include preaching by Bishop Richard Jaech, communion and a mass choir.

 Tuesday, Nov.
 7 – Lagerquist Concert Hall in Mary Baker Russell

-The PLU Religion Department sponsors this lecture in honor of two alumni, David and Marilyn Knutson.
-We welcome Dr. Ulrich Duchrow, Professor of Theology at the University of Heidelberg and leader of the international Radicalizing Reformation Project.
+The PLU Religion Department welcomes you to the 12th Annual David and Marilyn Knutson lecture.
+To honor the 500th Anniversary of the Reformation, this year’s lecture will be given by Dr. Ulrich Duchrow, Professor of Theology at the University of Heidelberg and leader of the international Radicalizing Reformation Project.
 The lecture is free and open to the public.